Aetna Medicare Supplement Insurance Review

 • 80% of covered emergency healthcare charges while traveling with Medicare

-Medicare Supplement Plan G is the most popular and offers the same coverage as Plan F, except it doesn’t cover the Medicare Part B deductible.
+Medicare Supplement Plan G is the most popular and offers the same coverage as Plan F, except it doesn’t cover the Medicare Part B deductible ($257 in 2025).

 • Aetna's guarantee: